carla-simulator/carla/Docs/core_map.md

 ### Junctions

 To ease managing junctions with OpenDRIVE, the [carla.Junction](python_api.md#carla.Junction) class provides for a bounding box to state whereas lanes or vehicles are inside of it.
-There is also a method to get a pair of waypoints per lane determining the starting and ending point inside the junction boundaries for each lane:
+There is also a method to get a pair of waypoints per lane determining the starting and ending point inside the junction boundaries for each lane.
 ```py
 waypoints_junc = my_junction.get_waypoints()
 ```